IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 ## Banking data

-The MPlbank team generated more than 500k banking accounts and customers with [IBM SPSS] in order to add credibility for delivered demos as POC or as workload (1000 TPS) to customers.
-This geographic map represents French banking customers data, stored in MPLbank database.
-Published Banking APIs will use this set of data and will allow developers to reach banking customer's data (profile, banking contracts) and banking account's data (balance, latest transaction).
+MPlbank team generated more than 500k banking accounts and customers with [IBM SPSS] in order to add credibility for delivered demos as POC or as workload (1000 TPS) to customers.
+This map represents French banking customers data, stored in MPLbank database.
+Published Banking APIs will use this set of data and will allow developers to reach banking customers' data (profile, banking contracts) and banking accounts' data (balance, latest transaction).

 ![alt text](images/mplbank-customer.png "Customer data")

-# How to discover, test & use the Banking APIs in 10 steps ?
+# How to discover, test & use the Banking APIs in 10 steps?

 1. Sign up to IBM in order to get an [IBM ID].
 The IBM ID is mandatory for the next step.